Sierra Sports: Skiing 1999 Edition

 Sierra Sports: Skiing 1999 Edition (also known as Skiing with Picabo Street, 1999 Edition, and, in Europe, Ski Racing: Extreme Edition) is a sports game developed and published by Sierra On-Line for Microsoft Windows in 1998.
 It follows Front Page Sports: Ski Racing.

+Gameplay

+Sierra Sports: Skiing 1999 Edition presents a skiing course made up of a flat white landscape, with orange boundary netting, occasional trees, and flags to break up the terrain.

 Reception

 The game received unfavorable reviews according to the review aggregation website GameRankings.